-Reading Reviews (2%)
+Reading Reviews (5%)

 Readings and other literary events provide students with exposure to the writing community and performance techniques.
-Students will be expected to attend a minimum of one external and/or departmental readings each term and comment on them.
-Students will hand in a one-page, typed, double-spaced report on the reading or event.
-The first report is due by the last class of the Fall semester; the remaining report is due by the last class of the Winter semester.
+Students will hand in a one-page, typed, double-spaced report on the reading or event (you will not have to analyze a great deal, as this is difficult when literary texts are heard only once, but you should describe and remark on the event you have chosen).
+The first two reports are due by the last class of the Fall semester; the remaining two by the last class of the Winter semester.